italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 The goal is:

-- Ensure that the wallet instance maintains a level of **integrity**, capable of preventing any attempts of manipulation or forgery by unauthorized third parties.
+- Ensure that the Wallet Instance maintains a level of **integrity**, capable of preventing any attempts of manipulation or forgery by unauthorized third parties.
 - Make sure the private keys have been generated and stored securely within a **trusted execution environment** (TEE).
-- Verify that the wallet instance is **authentic**, i.e. made available by an accredited body that complies with the trust model.
+- Verify that the Wallet Instance is **authentic**, i.e. made available by an accredited body that complies with the Trust Model.

-To guarantee the above, it is necessary for each wallet instance to issue a certificate of conformity, guaranteeing its security and compliance with the trust model.
+To guarantee the above, it is necessary for each Wallet Instance to issue a certificate of conformity, guaranteeing its security and compliance with the Trust Model.

 This attestation is called **Wallet Instance Attestation** and must be electronically signed by its issuer.

 .. hint::
-  Considering that the wallet instance does not represent an accredited entity and does not belong to an organization, but resides on the user's device, the trust model, based on sustainability and scalability criteria, must delegate to the **Wallet provider** the task of issuing the **Wallet Instance Attestation**.
+  Considering that the Wallet Instance does not represent an accredited entity and does not belong to an organization, but resides on the User's device, the Trust Model, based on sustainability and scalability criteria, must delegate to the **Wallet provider** the task of issuing the **Wallet Instance Attestation**.